Oregon Truffle Routes

 The Joriad North American Truffle Dog Championship

-A Eugene spectator event built around amateur truffle-dog competition during Oregon Truffle Festival season.
+A Eugene spectator event built around amateur truffle-dog competition at the start of Oregon Truffle Festival season.

 Eugene